About Us

 If you are interested please e-mail our membership secretary (membership@burfordsingers.org.uk) or fill out our Contact Form for the attention of the Membership Secretary, giving the following details:

-• Any choirs you have sung in before.
+- Any choirs you have sung with before

 Burford Singers History